-Emphysema is one of a group of lung conditions known as Chronic Obstructive Airways Disease (COPD).
+Emphysema is one of a group of lung conditions known as COPD.
 It affects the air sacs at the end of the airways in the lungs.
 They break down and the lungs become baggy and full of holes which trap air.

-LVRS is a surgical operation which removes the worst affected areas of the lung so that the healthier parts can work better.
+LVRS is an operation which removes the worst affected areas of the lung so that the healthier parts can work better.
 By removing the enlarged air spaces, less air is trapped so that breathing is more efficient and comfortable.